Academic Staff Award

 Awarded to an outstanding sociology and/or anthropology student, this honor recognizes academic excellence and active engagement in the fields of sociology and anthropology.

-Ted Underwood Award in History
+Ted and Judith Underwood Award in History

 The Wawokiya (Lakota for “one who helps”) Award is awarded annually to an outstanding senior psychology major.
 Recipients who receive this award have strong records of accomplishment at Morris and sincere interest in helping others.